atherson/ghostcrack/README.md

 ## Installing and requirements
 - aircrack-ng
-- Linux or Unix-based system (Currently tested only on Kali Linux rolling)
+- Linux, Unix-based system, or Termux (Tested on Kali Linux rolling and Termux)
-- Root access
+- Root access or equivalent permissions

 ### Installing
 + **For Linux :**